Previously in Four months in Peru: Huascarán: One for two, struggling with clouds and a learning experience

 Pierre was an experienced French mountaineer, on his seventh visit to the area, so he knew it quite well.
 Not surprisingly, he had already climbed many of the well known routes, which explained why he was keen to have a go at a less frequented one.
 I, on the other hand, had never been to Peru before.
 Sure, I was on a very long trip, but still, in the five weeks I had spent so far in the Cordillera Blanca, I had only explored a fraction of the possibilities, and mostly the more popular ones because it was easier to find partners for those.
 But I was game to try any interesting route, as long I thought it was within my capabilities.
 So, when Pierre proposed to climb Nevado Uruashraju, I was happy to get on board.

 We asked around in Huaraz, but that didn't help much either.
 Uruashraju proved to be a relatively unknown, almost forgotten peak.
-Finally, the best advice came from Eduard, the owner of Edwards Inn in Huaraz, where I was staying.
+Finally, the best advice came from Eduard, a retired mountain guide and owner of Edwards Inn in Huaraz, where I was staying.
 He had climbed the mountain some years ago.
-He thought it was a nice one, said to be mindful of crevasses on the high glacier plateau, and wished us luck.
+He thought it was a nice one, told us to be mindful of crevasses on the high glacier plateau, and wished us luck.

 The main road in the valley to the south of Huaraz was excellent, but after the turnoff to Olleros it was a different matter.
 There were road works going on, so we had to follow a detour.
 Higher up, past the last permanently inhabited dwellings, and on a dirt track by now, our Toyota occasionally struggled with the poor road, but eventually we reached the trailhead.
 It didn't look special and the road didn't even end there, but since that's where we met our arriero, that was it.
 It didn't take long to load up our gear and get walking along the now quickly deteriorating track to the entrance of the valley.
 The car couldn't have gone much further than where it had dropped us.